 If you’ve noticed that your puppy has diarrhea, you might start to panic.
 After all, it’s upsetting to see your new pet feeling under the weather.
-But before you do that, Pawp encourages you to take a read and figure out why your puppy might have diarrhea.
+But before you do that, Pawp encourages you to take a read and try to understand why your puppy might have diarrhea.

 First, let’s run through some reasons why your puppy might be suffering from diarrhea.
 While this is a relatively common problem to run into, there are some puppy diarrhea causes that are more serious than others.

-In order to figure out why your dog has diarrhea officially, you should speak to a trusted vet.
+Keep in mind that even after reading, in order to confirm why your dog has diarrhea, you should speak to a trusted vet.
 At Pawp, the team knows how important it is for your vet to be accessible to you the moment you need them.
-And that’s why their vets offer 24-hour, around-the-clock care for your pet.
+And that’s why our vet team offers 24-hour, around-the-clock care for your pet.

 If your puppy has diarrhea, there’s no reason to wait until your local vet’s office opens up the next day.
-Instead, talk to a vet through Pawp and get the answers you deserve.
+Instead, talk to a vet through Pawp and get the answers you need and your pup deserves.

-Unfortunately, if your puppy is getting diarrhea, you should look into viruses and infections as potential causes.
+If your puppy has diarrhea, you should look into viruses and infections as potential causes.
 There’s a very simple reason for this.
 Your pup’s immune system isn’t entirely developed.

-In addition, they typically do not have all of their vaccinations.
+They typically do not have all of their vaccinations yet, either.
 In other words, they’re more vulnerable to certain illnesses than older dogs might be.

 If one of these is the cause, you will probably also see other changes and symptoms.
 Some dogs get fevers; others become lethargic and have a loss of appetite.
 Whatever the case may be, these are dangerous illnesses.
 It’s best to treat them as soon as possible.